-Indicator Indic ators \$ '000 2021 2020 2019 Financial Indicators overview These Financial Indicators have been calculated in accordance with Information paper 9 - Local Government Financial Indicators prepared as part of the LGA Financial Sustainability Program for the Local Government Association of South Australia.
-Operating Surplus Ratio Operating Surplus Total Operating Income 3.4% (1.9)% 1.0% This ratio expresses the operating surplus as a percentage of total operating revenue.
-2. Net Financial Liabilities Ratio Net Financial Liabilities Total Operating Income 97% 151% 74% Net Financial Liabilities are defined as total liabilities less financial assets (excluding equity accounted investments in Council businesses).
+Indicator Indicators 2022 2021 2020 Financial Indicators overview These Financial Indicators have been calculated in accordance with Information paper 9 - Local Government Financial Indicators prepared as part of the LGA Financial Sustainability Program for the Local Government Association of South Australia.
+Operating Surplus Ratio Operating Surplus 1.0% 3.4% (1.9)% Total Operating Income 1.0 /0 0.470 (1.5)70 This ratio expresses the operating surplus as a percentage of total operating revenue.
+2. Net Financial Liabilities Ratio Net Financial Liabilities Total Operating Income 74% 97% 151% Net Financial Liabilities are defined as total liabilities less financial assets (excluding equity accounted investments in Council businesses).
 These are expressed as a percentage of total operating revenue.
-Adjustments to Ratios In recent years the Federal Government has made advance payments prior to 30th June from future year allocations of financial assistance grants, as explained in Note 1.
+Adjusted Operating Surplus Ratio Operating Surplus Total Operating Income (2.8)% 3.4% (1.0)% Adjustments to Ratios In recent years the Federal Government has made advance payments prior to 30th June from future year allocations of financial assistance grants, as explained in Note 1.
 These Adjusted Ratios correct for the resulting distortion in key ratios for each year and provide a more accurate basis for comparison.
-Adjusted Operating Surplus Ratio Operating Surplus Total Operating Income 3.4% (1.0)% 1.0% Adjusted Net Financial Liabilities Ratio Net Financial Liabilities Total Operating Income 103% 148% 74% 3.
-Asset Renewal Funding Ratio Net Asset Renewals Infrastructure & Asset Management Plan required expenditure 76% 76% 136% Net asset renewals expenditure is defined as net capital expenditure on the renewal and replacement of existing assets, and excludes new capital expenditure on the acquisition of additional assets.
+Adjusted Net Financial Liabilities Ratio Net Financial Liabilities Total Operating Income 85% 103% 148% 3.
+Asset Renewal Funding Ratio Asset Renewals 7.40/ 76% 76% Infrastructure & Asset Management Plan required expenditure 74% 1070 1070 Asset renewals expenditure is defined as capital expenditure on the renewal and replacement of existing assets relative to the optimal level planned, and excludes new capital expenditure on the acquisition of additional assets.